8 people found dead in a boat off Senegal's coast and a search was launched for possible survivors

-The bodies were recovered by the fire department and the navy and a search for survivors has been launched, said Felix Abdoulaye Diome, Senegal's interior minister said Thursday in the northern fishing city of Saint-Louis where the bodies were brought.
+The bodies were recovered by the fire department and the navy and a search for survivors has been launched, Senegalese Interior Minister Felix Abdoulaye Diome said Thursday in the northern fishing city of Saint-Louis where the bodies were brought.

 The director of the morgue in Saint-Louis, Mourtalla Mbaye, told The Associated Press that approximately 155 people were on board and many of the survivors were injured and receiving treatment in a military zone in the city.

-Note: This story has been corrected to show that surviving migrant Ibnou Diagne's age is 35, not 26.